 Yana Skakun

-A silhouette photograph is made by placing a much brighter light source behind the subjects than in front of them, and exposing the camera for the bright background rather than the subjects.
-The result: the background is correctly exposed and the subjects, which receive far less light, appear as dark outlines.
-The principle is the same as casting a shadow puppet on a wall with a strong backlight — the shape is what matters.
+A silhouette photograph is made by placing a much brighter light source behind the subjects than in front of them, and exposing the camera for that bright background rather than for the subjects themselves.
+The result is that the background — the sky, the window, the doorway — is correctly exposed and full of colour and detail, while the subjects, which receive far less light on the side facing the camera, render as dark, near-solid outlines with no visible facial features or clothing detail.
+The principle is exactly the same as casting a shadow puppet on a wall with a torch behind your hands: the light source is stronger than the object, the object blocks it, and what remains is shape.

 Yana Skakun